 - Cut translation costs.

-- Bring your writing to a 24-carat, attention-getting luster.
+- Polish your writing to a 24-carat, attention-grabbing luster.

 BONUS: Marcia uses a spreadsheet to “do the math” in real time, showing how much tight writing can cut translation costs.